langedev/talesofver-website/src/routes/tov/gamedocs/staying-alive.md

 ## Death Checks & Marks
 When a character performs a Death Check they roll a d2, and on a 1 gain a Death Mark.
-If all of the character’s Guards are Broken while they automatically fail all Death Checks.
+If all of a character’s Guards are Broken they automatically fail all Death Checks.
 A character who has two Death Marks at the same time dies.
 Death Marks persist even after the current Encounter, but may be healed by resting, or some powerful healing effects.

 Most enemies and NPCs you'll face suffer Impacts identically to you.
 Once you reduce them to 0 Stamina they also suffer an Impact Event and a Guard Break, but will automatically fail any Death Check they perform.
 Most enemies and NPCs reliably die upon taking their second Impact.